kbmacneal/church_of_the_emperor_as_messiah/emperor_core/wwwroot/Documents/order_sect_notes.md

 - The central idea is a sort of [Nietzschean Übermensch](https://en.wikipedia.org/wiki/%C3%9Cbermensch).

-- **How the purists view the Emperor**:  The Emperox is the supreme ideal.
+- **How the purists view the Emperox**:  The Emperox is the supreme ideal.
 Their example is the example we should all follow, flaws/vices/shortcomings included.
 They are not terribly concerned with whether the Emperox is divine in the traditional sense, but rather with the idea that the Emperox is divine while they are still alive.

 - **What do the purists consider to be the role of the Church**: Maintaining the purity of humanity, not genetically but spiritually, “fanning the flames of the human spirit” kinda deal.